Baseflow/XF-Material-Library/README.md

 Both methods have this default parameter `message`, which is the message that will display on the snackbar.

-- Show a snackbar with only a message.
-The duration of the snackbar before it will disappear is 2.75 seconds.
-    ```C#
-    await MaterialDialogs.ShowSnackbarAsync(message: "This is a snackbar.");
-    ```
-- Show a snackbar with a message and a specified duration.
+- Shows a snackbar with no action.
     ```c#
     await MaterialDialogs.ShowSnackbarAsync(message: "This is a snackbar.",
                                             msDuration: MaterialSnackbar.DURATION_LONG);